Paradoxical noise preference in RNNs: Discussion

 \subsection{Relation to phenomena like stochastic resonance}

 We have presented a phenomenon involving an optimal, nonzero noise level, but the phenomenon we outline here is distinct from the well-known stochastic resonance ~\citep{mcdonnell2009stochastic}, and other similar phenomena such as coherence resonance ~\citep{PhysRevLett.78.775, 10.3389/fams.2019.00069}, and recurrence resonance ~\citep{katada2009stochastic,metzner2024recurrence,krauss2019recurrence}.
 Speaking broadly, these phenomena apply to scenarios where a system's behavior can be described in terms of transitions between macro-states that are separated by thresholds (e.g., distinct attractors, regimes on either side of a bifurcation, half-spaces on either side of a detection threshold, etc.), and the performance criterion depends (either implicitly or explicitly) on both a measure of the ease with which the system makes transitions between macro-states and some measure of predictability.
 The role of the noise in these systems is to provide a constant stream of disturbances that can nudge the system across transition thresholds, and the existence of an optimal nonzero noise level stems from the tension between ease of transitions and predictability of the system: in the simplest version of stochastic resonance, detection of a weak sub-threshold signal is enabled by the addition of noise.
-Although our phenomenon arises from a vaguely similar tension (the networks learn to optimally trade neural coupling for a reduction in neural variance by operating neurons near saturation), the optimality of the noise for our networks is a byproduct of the optimality of our networks for the noise: that is, it is an over-fitting phenomenon.
-In contrast, the resonance phenomena only occur in systems that are overall suboptimal for the objective, in that one could improve performance in a system exhibiting a resonance phenomenon by altering system parameters other than the noise level (to our knowledge this has only been explicitly discussed in the literature for stochastic resonance ~\citep{tougaard2000stochastic}, but likely also the case for the other resonance phenomena mentioned above).
+Although our phenomenon arises from a vaguely similar tension (the networks learn to optimally trade neural coupling for a reduction in neural variance by operating neurons near saturation), the optimality of the noise for our networks is a byproduct of the optimality of our networks for the noise: that is, it is an overfitting phenomenon.
+In contrast, the resonance phenomena only occur in systems that are overall suboptimal for the performance objective, in that one could improve performance in a system exhibiting a resonance phenomenon by altering system parameters other than the noise level (to our knowledge this has only been explicitly discussed in the literature for stochastic resonance ~\citep{tougaard2000stochastic}, but it is likely also the case for the other resonance phenomena mentioned above).
+Interestingly, with the inclusion of additional costs related to effort, e.g., metabolic cost, stochastic resonance phenomena can allow systems to use less energy by letting noise do some of the work in pushing the system state across transition thresholds, as shown in \citet{Efficient10.7554/eLife.99545}.
+In this case, our phenomenon could increase efficiency the same way stochastic resonance does, as long as the effort cost does not directly penalize the injected noise (in \cite{Efficient10.7554/eLife.99545}, the noise acted at the level of synaptic currents, but the metabolic cost penalized output spike trains, thus satisfying the requirement that the effort cost does not penalize the noise directly).